 Bullying is the repeated and sustained desire to hurt, threaten or frighten someone else.
 Physical, verbal or emotional bullying can cause long-term misery to children.
 We consider bullying to be unacceptable behaviour and it will not be tolerated.
 As with any problem in school, bullying is best dealt with when teachers, parents and children are all working in partnership.
-We encourage children to tell adults about incidents of bullying and for parents to share any information they may have with school.
-Governors are informed of the number of bullying incidents that take place.
-(See Anti-Bullying Policy)
+We encourage children to tell adults about incidents of bullying and for parents to share and information they may have with school.
+Governors are informed about the number of bullying incidents that take place.
+Please see our anti-bullying policy for more information.